 The newly developed FLASH (fast low-angle shot) method allows one to take NMR images 100 times faster.
-It has revolutionized NMR tomography and is now routinely used in hospitals worldwide with over 100 million examinations per year.
-The FLASH patent is the most successful patent of the Max Planck Society.
-A further acceleration of the NMR imaging now even makes it possible to generate movies from inside our body in real-time.
+Scientists as company founders It has revolutionized NMR tomography and is now rou-The revenue from patents and licenses is invested into tinely used in hospitals worldwide with over 100 million new projects at the Max Planck Institute for Biophysiexaminations per year.
+The FLASH patent is the most succal Chemistry.
+The use of the patents creates new jobs cessful patent of the Max Planck Society.
+A further accelfor highly qualified staff members.
+In addition, there is a eration of the NMR imaging now even makes it possible broad spectrum of further cooperative ventures with into generate movies from inside our body in real-time. dustrial companies, which include pharmaceutical com-The RNA interference (RNAi) technique was successpanies and those that develop industrial measurement fully applied to mammalian cells for the first time at technology.

-The RNA interference (RNAi) technique was successfully applied to mammalian cells for the first time at the institute.
-Using this method, individual genes can be switched to "mute", facilitating the investigation of their function.
+be switched to "mute", facilitating the investigation of their function.
 This technique might contribute to the treatment of certain hereditary diseases in the future.